WhitmanSWDesignSpring2017/project-5-9-stelliferous/rubric.md

 * _Displaying note properties in the left sidebar is fairly straightforward as well.
 It might fit better in another location. _
 * _Beats are algorithmically straightforward and use existing facilities for programmatically adding notes to a composition.
 I'm not sure of the value of saving and inserting beats, versus copying and pasting gestures._
 * _Adding right-click context menus required you to learn something new._
-* _Pausing and scrubbing is a somewhat complex feature which also required you to learn new things.
-It is awesome that you can drag the read line.
-It would be nice if there were a standard play control panel with play, pause, stop, fast-forward, and rewind buttons. _
+* _Pausing and scrubbing is my favorite new feature.
+It is somewhat complex and required you to learn new things.
+It is awesome that you can drag the red line.
+It would be nice if there were a standard play control panel with play, pause, stop, fast-forward, and rewind buttons._

 ## Execution -  34/38 points